-- Multiple CAN electrical regions can be connected into a single CAN segment via repeaters that allow the entire segment to share arbitration.
-The OpenLCB-CAN frame-level protocol was designed to work with these: It doesn't use RTR frames, and negotiates aliases over top of the CAN arbitration. - Bridges, which work by passing frames between separate segments, are also supported.
+Multiple CAN electrical regions can be connected into a single CAN segment via repeaters that allow the entire segment to share arbitration.
+The OpenLCB-CAN frame-level protocol was designed to work with these: It doesn't use RTR frames, and negotiates aliases over top of the CAN arbitration.

+Bridges, which work by passing frames between separate segments, are also supported.
 In normal operation, OpenLCB-CAN frames can be transported through those bridges unchanged.
 While the bridge is active, the alias negotiation system will work properly.
-If a bridge is inactive, e.g. the two segments are separate, while nodes are coming up and allocating their aliases, it's possible that duplicate aliases will be allocated.
+If a bridge is inactive, e.g. the two segments are separate, while nodes are coming up and allocating their aliases, it's possible that

+- 375 segments are separate, while nodes are coming up and allocating their aliases, it's possible that duplicate aliases will be allocated.
 Bringing up the CAN bridge hardware before bringing up the nodes prevents duplicate assignment.
-If duplicates are assigned, e.g. due to bringing up a bridge between active CAN segments, the nodes will discover the duplicates on their first transmission, and will rectify the situation using the procedure defined in the "Node ID Alias Collision Handling" section. - Higher-capability bridges, and gateways to non-CAN OpenLCB networks, will want to handle the assignment of local aliases directly.
+If duplicates are assigned, e.g. due to bringing up a bridge between active CAN segments, the nodes will discover the duplicates on their first transmission, and will rectify the situation using the procedure defined in the "Node ID Alias Collision Handling" section. - 380 Higher-capability bridges, and gateways to non-CAN OpenLCB networks, will want to handle the assignment of local aliases directly.
 This prevents alias collisions between separate CAN segments, and allows very large OpenLCB networks, but requires more work from the gateway.
 It will allocate a pool of aliases using the conventional technique, and then assign them to off-segment nodes as they need to communicate on the segment.
-Many algorithms are possible for that assignment. - If/when a full Node ID is needed, it can be obtained by sending an "Alias Mapping Enquiry" frame with an appropriate Destination Node ID in local alias form.
+Many algorithms are possible for that assignment. - 385 If/when a full Node ID is needed, it can be obtained by sending an "Alias Mapping Enquiry" frame with an appropriate Destination Node ID in local alias form.
 The reply will eventually come back with the Source ID in local alias form and carrying the full Node ID in the frame body.